shauryasds/HireAi/README.md

 # HireAI 🚀

-**HireAI** is a full-stack, AI-powered interview platform built using the **MERN stack** that streamlines the hiring process through automation, real-time evaluation, and immersive virtual interview experiences.
+**HireAI** is a full-stack, AI-powered interview platform built using the **MERN stack** that streamlines the hiring process through automation, real-time evaluation, and immersive virtual coding interview experiences.
 It helps companies identify the right candidates efficiently using cutting-edge GenAI technologies.

 ## 🧠 Features

 ### 👤 Candidate Experience
-- ✍️ **Resume Upload & Analysis**: Upload your resume and let AI analyze missing skills and improvements.
-- 🤖 **AI-Conducted Interview**: Get interviewed by an AI with voice-based questions and live feedback.
+- 🤖 **AI-Conducted Interview**: Get interviewed by an AI with coding-based questions and live feedback.
 - 🎥 **Webcam Proctoring**: Face detection and tab-switch monitoring ensure focus and authenticity.
-- 🎤 **Voice & Text Support**: Respond to interview questions via microphone or chat.

 ### 🧑‍💼 HR/Admin Panel
 - 📋 **Job Role Management**: Create job roles and define skill requirements.